scikit-hep/decaylanguage/README.md

 <DecayChain: D0 -> K_S0 pi0 (2 sub-decays), BF=0.0124>
 ```

-Decay chains can be visualised with the `DecayChainViewer` class, as above:
+Decay chains can be visualised with the `DecayChainViewer` class making use
+of the dictionary representation `dc.to_dict()`, which is the simple
+representation understood by `DecayChainViewer`, as see above:

 ```python
 DecayChainViewer(dc.to_dict())
 ```

+The fact that 2 representations of particle decay chains are provided ensures
+the following:

+1. Human-readable (class) and computer-efficient (dictionary) alternatives.
+2. Flexibility for parsing, manipulation and storage of decay chain information.

 ### Decay modeling